hedyhli/starcli/README.md

 ## Development    [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-For contributing guidlines and how to set up your development environment, please read [`CONTRIBUTING.md`](https://github.com/hedythedev/starcli/blob/main/CONTRIBUTING.md).
+For contributing guidelines and how to set up your development environment, please read [`CONTRIBUTING.md`](https://github.com/hedythedev/starcli/blob/main/CONTRIBUTING.md).
 Remember that all contributions to this project should follow its [CODE OF CONDUCT](https://github.com/hedythedev/starcli/blob/main/CODE_OF_CONDUCT.md).